AgileVentures/av-static-website/source/blog_articles/2016-10-24-tying-up-loose-ends.html.markdown

 ---

-So after Yak shaving with Heroku automated PR deploys, we finally got it working.
-Raoul joined us in the "Martin Fowler" scrum and through a process of both disabling the PR deploys AND deleting the GitHub webhooks that Heroku had installed the permissions issue was resolved.
+So after [Yak shaving](http://nonprofits.agileventures.org/2016/10/21/yak-shaving/) with Heroku automated PR deploys, we finally got it working.
+Raoul joined us in the "Martin Fowler" scrum and through a process of both disabling the PR deploys, AND deleting the GitHub webhooks that Heroku had installed, the permissions issue was resolved.
 The deploys themselves were now marked on GitHub as coming from me, and suddenly all the other strange database issues evaporated.
 I did also get a reply from Heroku:

 > The use of ruby-2.3.0 appears to be because you're bundling it into the vendor/ directory: